apollographql/apollo-kotlin-normalized-cache-incubating/design-docs/Expiration.md

 ) on FIELD_DEFINITION | OBJECT | INTERFACE | UNION
 ```

-It could be beneficial to re-use this directive on the client side, rather that inventing a new one.
+It would be beneficial to re-use this directive on the client side, rather that inventing a new one.
 This raises a few questions.

+##### Meaning of scope

+On the client side the meaning of the `scope` argument is unclear for the moment, but could be useful in the future if we want to share a
+cache between users.
+This is out of scope for now and the argument could be left unused.

 ##### Default max age

 Apollo Server [uses heuristics](https://www.apollographql.com/docs/apollo-server/performance/caching/#default-maxage) to decide on the
 default max age when no directive is applied:
-- root fields are not cacheable by default (maxAge=0)
+- root fields have the default maxAge (which is 0 by default)
 - same for fields that return a composite type
-- non root fields that return a leaf type have the maxAge of their parent field (which is 0 by default, not cacheable)
+- non root fields that return a leaf type inherit the maxAge of their parent field

-On the backend it is reasonable to avoid over-caching, which can lead to bugs.

-On the client side however, users opt-in to the cache globally and are expecting everything to be cached indefinitely by default
-(which is the current behavior).
-The max age is an additional configuration.
-Because of this, the backend heuristics which essentially
-default to not cacheable would probably be confusing to a client user.

-If we don't have these heuristics, the `inheritMaxAge` argument becomes unneeded, and we can remove it.
-If it is removed, then the `maxAge`
-argument should be required.

-##### Meaning of scope

-On the client side the meaning of the `scope` argument is unclear for the moment, but could be useful if we want to share a cache between
-users.
-This is probably out of scope for now and can either be removed or ignored.
+The default max age [is configurable](https://www.apollographql.com/docs/apollo-server/performance/caching/#setting-a-different-default-maxage)
+on the backend and has a default value of 0.
+We must also make it configurable on the client side, but should make it a required argument
+rather than having a default, making the behavior more predictable.

 ##### Ability to use backend and client directives at the same time

 The ability to use both server side cache control (expiration date computed from the `Cache-Control` or `Age` header in the response), and
 client side cache control (max ages configured on the client) is desirable.
-The client app can override the server side values.
+The client app should be able to override the server side
+values.

 If we use the same directive for both, there is a potential conflict: clients will have `@cacheControl` directives in their schema that are
 meant for the server, and mustn't be interpreted by the codegen.